aws-samples/aws-serverless-workshop-innovator-island/README.md

 ## Start here

-You must first complete the set-up module to configure your workspace and environment, then follow the modules in order:
+After setting up your Cloud9 environment, follow the modules in order:

 Module # | Feature | Description
 ------------ | ------------- | -------------
-0 | Initial Setup | Get started with the AWS cloud native IDE, Cloud9.
 1 | Deploy the App | Deploy the initial frontend and backend applications.
 2 | Ride wait times | Integrate your application with the ride systems so guests can see wait times.
 3 | Ride photos | Build a photo processing flow so guests can take selfies around the park.